nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * For priorities, exact priorities must be specified to filter accurately e.g. `find pri/high` returns all persons with high priority only.
 * For income, those with income less than or equal to the specified value are listed e.g. `find income/2000` returns all persons with income less than or equal to 2000.00 only.
 * To specify multiple filters of the same type, use the corresponding prefix for every new filter e.g. `find n/alex n/david n/bobby`
-* Per type of prefix, all persons matching any of the filters given will be returned (i.e. `OR`search) but when combined, only those who also pass the filters of other types are are returned (i.e. `AND` search) e.g. `find n/A n/B pri/HIGH` returns all persons whose name starts with either A or B but also have high priority.
+* Per type of prefix, all persons matching any of the filters given will be returned (i.e. `OR`search) but when combined, only those who also pass the filters of other types are returned (i.e. `AND` search) e.g. `find n/A n/B pri/HIGH` returns all persons whose name starts with either A or B but also have high priority.

 Examples:
 * `find pri/high` returns `Alice Tan` and `David Wong` (from sample data)